luke-brous/intellij-AsteroidRally/README.md

- Name:
+ Name: Luke

- Hours to complete assignment (optional):
+ Hours to complete assignment (optional): 5 hours

 # Work log

 What bugs and conceptual difficulties did you encounter?
 How did you overcome them?
 What did you learn?

+I had a hard time with the wrapping for the extent of each asteroid, for some reason I just couldn't figure it out.
+I also had a little trouble with isConflictingFlagPosition method.

 # Issues